iamabdullahi/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that print the absolute path name of the working directory
+This is a script that prints the path name of the current working dir